-SF/20/23.
-Schools Consultation Outcome for National Funding Formula Transition

-The Forum considered a report of the Directorate Finance Lead - Children Services and Education which discussed the outcome of a consultation across Manchester schools to understand their views on the proposals to further develop a single national funding formula (NFF) system to direct funds to schools.
+SF 21/23 Schools Consultation Outcome for National Funding Formula Transition schools to understand their views on the proposals to further develop a single national funding formula (NFF) system to direct funds to schools.
 The Forum had previously considered the details of this consultation, along with the anticipated financial impact of the NFF and Manchester's draft response to the consultation at its September 2021 meeting.